zeplin/zeplin-workbook/README.md

 >💡[Download ALL assets](https://support.zeplin.io/zeplin-101/downloading-all-available-assets-in-a-screen) for any screen by clicking on the "knife" icon

->💡 SVG, SVGO optimization is configurable (on / off).
+>💡 If you want to use your own optimization tools, SVGO optimization is configurable (on / off) in Zeplin.

 ![alt text](./img/namingConvention.png "Naming convention for image assets")